How to Train Your AI Chatbot

 Example: If someone asks, “How much does parking cost?”, update the existing FAQ “Is there parking?” to include a line such as “Complimentary parking is available for our guests.”

-2. Create a New FAQ
+2. Create a New Response

 Fill in any knowledge gaps by adding new FAQs with clear titles and answers.
 Good for new policies, seasonal changes, or information that just hasn’t been added yet.